KEXL 104.5

 Janis was the General Sales Manager for KISS for 30 years

-- Ted was the model for the fellow sitting on the record, btw
+Here's a couple images from Record Hole - Ted was the model for the fellow sitting on the record, btw

 I'm sure I've got several sound bytes of Record Hole commercials on KEXL